 - Sift or just stir together flour, baking powder and salt.
 Add to sugar mixture, mixing well.
 Add melted chocolate and nuts.
 Stir until mixed.

-- Drop by heaping teaspoons onto parchment lined baking sheet.
-Bake for 10 to 12 minutes.
+- Use a medium size cookie scoop and drop mounds of dough onto parchment lined baking sheets.
+Bake one sheet at a time for 10 to 12 minutes.